What is the Google Page Experience Update?

 - Plan your variation implementation to not affect the CLS score.
 Make sure your code or WYSIWYG change does not cause layout shift, and that the dimension of the main components of your page does not change, as part of the experiment.

 - Find your variation CLS Score by using Forced Variation URLs to trigger your experiment and find out the score with a CLS tool.
 You can use the Lighthouse Page Analitycs component of Chrome Developer Tools under Performance.
 This will provide you the score and will point to any issues you may have regarding Layout Shifts.
 You can do this under QA mode to prevent your general visitors to be affected by this.

-- If you already have a considerable CLS Score already, do the same as the previous point, for each of the variations/personalizations running.
-This will allow you to detect what variation/personalization is causing the issues, and then fix it or pause it.
+- If you already have a considerable CLS Score already, do the same as the previous point, for each of the variations/deployments running.
+This will allow you to detect what variation/deployment is causing the issues, and then fix it or pause it.